- Normal precautions

 - The border area with Somaliland, and within 100km of the border of Somalia (in Ethiopian Somali region), excluding the area around Jijiga.

 - East and West Guji zones (Oromia) and Gedeo zone (SNNPR)

 - Western Oromia, in particular West Wellega, East Wellega, Kelam Wellega and Horo Gudru Wellega zones.

-We advise against all but essential travel to:
+The Department of Foreign Affairs advises against all but essential travel to:

 This can result in road closures, disruption to phone and internet networks, closure of businesses and, in some cases, violence.
 If in any doubt, visitors should be ready to change their travel itinerary at short notice.
 Citizens are advised to monitor local media, exercise caution and avoid demonstrations and large gatherings.

-Travel insurance, including international medical evacuation, is essential for visitors to Ethiopia as medical facilities are limited.
+Travel insurance, including international medical evacuation, is essential for visitors to Ethiopia as medical facilities may be limited.
 It is essential that you check the terms of your travel insurance policy thoroughly before you travel.
 You should be aware that if you travel to areas of the country where the Department advises against all travel, your travel insurance is likely to be invalidated and the Embassy’s ability to provide consular assistance may be limited.

 There has been an increase in petty crime in Addis Ababa, in particular street robbery and muggings.
 Ensure that you keep doors locked when driving, be wary of distraction techniques, and remain cautious when walking around the city, particularly if alone or after dark.